 Abstract

-Over the past ten years, sorafenib, a multikinase inhibitor, has been the standard of care for patients with unresectable hepatocellular carcinoma (HCC) and well-preserved liver function.
-Recently, lenvatinib, a different multikinase inhibitor, was shown to be non-inferior to sorafenib, in terms of survival, while all other agents previously tested failed to prove non-inferiority (or superiority) when compared to sorafenib.
+Over the past 10 years, sorafenib, a multikinase inhibitor, has been the standard of care for patients with unresectable hepatocellular carcinoma and well-preserved liver function.
+Recently, lenvatinib, a different multikinase inhibitor, was shown to be non-inferior to sorafenib, in terms of survival.
+Nevertheless, other agents previously tested failed to prove non-inferiority (or superiority) when compared to sorafenib.
 Similarly, in the second-line setting, most investigational drugs failed to provide better survival outcomes than placebo.
-However, in the last 2 years three positive phase III trials have been published in this setting.
-The RESORCE trial, a phase III study evaluating regorafenib in HCC patients who experienced disease progression after first-line treatment with sorafenib, showed better outcomes with regorafenib compared to placebo.
-More recently, the phase III CELESTIAL trial demonstrated the superiority of cabozantinib, a multikinase inhibitor targeting vascular endothelial growth factor receptor, MET, and AXL, vs placebo in the second- and third-line setting in patients progressing on or intolerant to sorafenib.
-The survival benefits of a sustained anti-angiogenic inhibition were demonstrated also with ramucirumab in the phase III REACH-2 trial in patients previously treated with sorafenib and who had high baseline alpha-fetoprotein levels.
+However, in the last 2 years, three positive phase III trials have been published in this setting.
+The RESORCE trial, a phase III study evaluating regorafenib in hepatocellular carcinoma patients who experienced disease progression after first-line treatment with sorafenib, showed better outcomes with regorafenib compared to placebo.
+More recently, the phase III CELESTIAL trial demonstrated the superiority of cabozantinib, a multikinase inhibitor targeting vascular endothelial growth factor receptor, MET, and AXL versus placebo in the second- and third-line setting in patients progressing on or intolerant to sorafenib.
+The survival benefits of a sustained anti-angiogenic inhibition were also demonstrated with ramucirumab in the phase III REACH-2 trial in patients previously treated with sorafenib, and who had high baseline alpha-fetoprotein levels.
 Overall, the adverse events reported in these trials were in line with the known safety profiles of the tested agents.
-After nearly a decade of a certain degree of stagnation, we are now witnessing a period of novel therapeutic advances with multikinase inhibitors and monoclonal antibodies that will likely change the treatment scenario of HCC.
+After nearly a decade of a certain degree of stagnation, we are now witnessing a period of novel therapeutic advances with multikinase inhibitors and monoclonal antibodies that will likely change the treatment scenario of hepatocellular carcinoma.

 Key words: Hepatocellular carcinoma; Advanced-metastatic; Second-line; Third-line; Regorafenib; Cabozantinib; Ramucirumab; Angiogenesis; Multikinase inhibitor; MET; AXL; Vascular endothelial growth factor receptor 2